drathier/elm-test-graph/README.md

 # elm-test-graph
-Execution graphs for [elm-test](/packages/elm-community/elm-test/latest).
-Define a graph of what operations happen and roughly in what order, and we'll generate total orderings from your graph, and execute them.
-Hopefully, we'll find some errors this way.
+Concurrency tests for [elm-test](/packages/elm-explorations/test/latest).
+Give us a graph of partially ordered operations and expectations, and we'll generate total orderings from your graph, and execute them as tests.
+Hopefully, we'll find some concurrency errors this way.